Kyle Turnbull

-Kyle Turnbull (born 22 January 1995) is a Scottish professional footballer who plays as a left back for Bo'ness United.
+Kyle Turnbull (born 22 January 1995) is a Scottish professional footballer who plays as a left back for Dunipace.

 Career

 Turnbull made his senior debut for Falkirk against Clyde early in the 2013–14 season.

 He signed for Albion Rovers in July 2014.
 After three years with the club, Turnbull moved to SJFA East Superleague club Linlithgow Rose for the 2017–18 season.

 Turnbull moved to Sauchie Juniors in July 2019.

 He would later sign for Bo'ness United in February 2020.

+In 2023, Turnbull joined East of Scotland First Division side Dunipace.